snehankekre/github-to-app-url/README.md

 ## Features

 - Accepts a GitHub URL for the main `.py` file of a Streamlit app
-- Generates the Community Cloud app URL if available
+- Fetches the Community Cloud app URL if available
-- Displays the Community Cloud app URL or an error message if the URL is not available
+- Displays the Community Cloud app URL or an error message if the app does not exist

 ## Installation